LionelDraghi/ArchiCheck/Doc/README.txt

 *- Build :*

-     on linux like plateform :
+     on linux like plateform, to build the exe and run the tests :
      > make build

-     othewise :
+     othewise, just build the exe :
      > gnat make -Parchicheck.gpr

      The exe should be in the Obj directory.